 Questions to make a sound decision

-With the nursing shortage, it is important to help young students understand how challenging can be.
+With the nursing shortage, it’s important to help young students understand how challenging it can be.
 Most students who have worked while in school work part-time.
 They might work in fast food, department store retail or even some office work.
 Certainly not a good representation of what nursing career work can be like on any given day.

 Types of questions